fogine/rofi-search/README.md

 You can choose between multiple methods of getting search results.
 Each one will give slightly different results.
 You can even let `rofi-search` combine search results from multiple search engines.

-- Use [googler](https://github.com/jarun/googler) for scraping Google for search results
-    - `googler` does not parse information about number of search results so this information is not currently available when using this method
 - Use [ddgr](https://github.com/jarun/ddgr) for scraping DuckDuckGo for search results
     - `ddgr` does not parse information about number of search results so this information is not currently available when using this method